Miami Zoo is the largest zoo in Florida and one of the most family-friendly activities in Miami.

 Monorail or Tram at Miami Zoo?

 To explore the Miami Zoo you can decide to walk, take a Safari cycle or opt for a Monorail or a tram.

-If you are travelling with kids or if you aren’t in the best of shapes, we don’t recommend the walk or safari cycle.
+If you are traveling with kids or aren’t in the best shape, we don’t recommend the walk or safari cycle.

 Monorail at Miami Zoo